-Please join WCC for Finish the Fight Rewriting the Women’s Suffrage Movement featuring playwright Ming Peiffer and Director Whitney White, moderated by (Grace) Angela Henry.
-Finish the Fight is an upcoming special digital theater performance in celebration of the centennial anniversary of the 19th Amendment, presented by The New York Times in celebration of the centennial anniversary of the 19th Amendment.
+Please join WCC for Finish the Fight: Rewriting the Women’s Suffrage Movement featuring playwright Ming Peiffer and Director Whitney White, moderated by (Grace) Angela Henry.
+Finish the Fight is an upcoming special digital theater performance, presented by The New York Times in celebration of the centennial anniversary of the 19th Amendment.
 The play sheds light on the tireless efforts of Black, Asian, Latinx, and Indigenous women in the fight for the right to vote.

 Whitney White is a director, actor, and musician based in Brooklyn, New York.
 She is the current recipient of the Susan Stroman Directing Award, an Artistic Associate at the Roundabout, and a part of the Rolex Mentor and Protégé Arts Initiative.
 Her original musical Definition was part of the 2019 Sundance Theatre Lab 2016 ANT Fest, and her five-part musical exploration of Shakespeare’s Women and ambition, Reach for It, is currently under commission with the American Repertory Theater in Boston.